On the Parallels Between Minimal Surfaces and Einstein Four-Manifolds: Epsilon-Regularity and Energy Thresholds

 \section{Epsilon-Regularity and Energy Thresholds}

-Epsilon-regularity is an incredibly useful tool in geometric analysis, particularly in the study of geometrical partial differential equations.
-Though this tool represents a concept which is rich in analytic formalism, the idea can be elegantly summarised: if one assumes some weak control on the solution for the equation in question through analytic tools, then the assumed control can be used to prove a stronger control of the system.
-That is, when the total curvature in a region is small enough, one can deduce precise control on the pointwise geometry \footnote{The reader is recommended to consult \citep{Tao_2009b} for a more thorough explaination of this}.
+Epsilon-regularity is a foundational tool in geometric analysis, particularly in the study of geometric partial differential equations.
+Though this tool represents a concept which is rich in analytic formalism, the principle is simple: under smallness assumptions on an integral curvature quantity, one can deduce strong pointwise control of the geometry.
+In this way, integral control implies regularity, and singularities may be ruled out below critical energy thresholds.
+We refer the reader to \citep{Tao_2009b} for an accessible introduction to this principle in broader contexts.